michaelfranz/springai-actions/PLAN-SCENARIO-DW.md

 ### FWK-SQL-002: Database Object Tokenization

-**Status**: 🔲 Not started
+**Status**: ✅ Complete (2024-12-30)

-**Purpose**: Prevent exposure of real database schema names to external LLM providers by replacing table and column names with opaque tokens in the system prompt and LLM responses.
+**Purpose**: Prevent exposure of real database schema names to external LLM providers by replacing table and column names with tokens in the system prompt and LLM responses.

 #### Design Decisions